twolodzko/equi/Readme.md

-# equi: Equipercentile Equating R Library
+# equi: Package for Equipercentile Equating

-*equi* is an R library for equipercentile equating in Equivalent Groups (EG), Single Group (SG) and Nonequivalent groups with Anchor Test with Chained Equating (NEAT-CE) designs.
+*equi* is an R package for equipercentile equating in Equivalent Groups (EG), Single Group (SG) and Nonequivalent groups with Anchor Test with Chained Equating (NEAT-CE) designs.